The adult size that a dog will grow to is often a top concern for those looking to add a new pup to their family.

 Are There Different Sizes Of Frenchies?

-There are two other variations of the French Bulldog, which are substantially smaller than the traditional French Bulldog; Mini and Teacup.
+There are two other variations of the French Bulldog, which are substantially smaller than the traditional French Bulldog: Mini and Teacup.

-Unlike the French Bulldog, the Mini (or Micro) and Teacup French Bulldog are not recognized by the American Kennel Club (AKC) because they don’t meet the Traditional breed standard.
+Unlike the French Bulldog, the Mini (or Micro) and Teacup French Bulldog are not recognized by the American Kennel Club (AKC) because they don’t meet the traditional breed standard.

-Many professional French Bulldog breeders state that there is no such thing as Micro, Mini or Teacup French Bulldogs.
+Many professional French Bulldog breeders state that there is no such thing as Micro, Mini, or Teacup French Bulldogs.

 Yet, other breeders, who breed, raise and sell these little dogs, claim that they not only exist but also are extremely valuable.

 Understanding Mini And Teacup French Bulldogs

 Some breeders of these little dogs state that Mini and Teacups are two different titles for the same dog, but are dependent on the dog’s size.

 You won’t find a Teacup French Bulldog that weighs more than 18 pounds, and many Mini Frenchies weigh from 7 to 14 pounds with some as little as 5 pounds.

 One of the main reasons why some French Bulldog breeders are so skeptical about if these mini dogs really exist is because they state there is no such thing as a Toy French Bulldog.

 Breeding Mini And Teacup French Bulldogs

 Just how do these little dogs come about?
 Through some very careful breeding.
 Mini or Teacup French Bulldogs are “created” by breeding the runts of the litters.
-Unfortunately, this is not as easy as one might think.

 One way they’re able to turn a teacup into an even smaller mini dog is by using the smallest runt and mixing it with an even smaller runt.